Two-Field quintessential Higgs Inflation: Introduction

 \section{Introduction}

-Cosmologists consider two accelerating eras for cosmic expansion history.
-The first is inflationary era in the early universe \cite{Guth} which was driven by a scalar field, called inflaton, with a nearly flat potential and negative pressure.
-Based on the latest Planck data \cite{Aghanim:2018eyx, Akrami:2018odb}, the complicated inflationary models with multiple fields and non-canonical ones have been eliminated.
-In exchange, single field inflationary potentials with plateau-like shapes are the most favored models by Cosmic Microwave Background (CMB) data.
+Cosmologists consider two accelerating eras of cosmic expansion history.
+The first is an inflationary era where a scalar field, called inflaton, with negative pressure and a slow-roll evolution, is responsible for accelerating expansion in the early universe \cite{Guth}.
+Based on the latest Planck papers \cite{Aghanim:2018eyx, Akrami:2018odb}, single field potentials with plateau-like shapes are the most favored inflationary models by Planck temperature, polarization, and lensing data combined with the BICEP2/Keck Array BK15 data.
+In between the single field inflationary models, the Higgs model \cite{Salopek,Bezrukov:2007ep} has the best consistency with the Planck 2018 data.
+It belongs to a general class of inflationary models where a scalar field has a non-minimal coupling to gravity \cite{Futamase:1987ua}.

-The second is the late time accelerating era, discovered during 1998 \cite{Riess:1998cb}.
-The most straightforward justification for this accelerating expansion is an infinitesimal positive cosmological constant $\Lambda$ which maybe introduced via the vacuum state of a scalar field with non-zero constant energy $V_0$ called dark energy.
-Dark energy which is thought to be homogeneous and has very low density and negative pressure, makes up about 70$\%$ of the universe compounds.

-Following the strange nature of dark energy and considering the similarity of this component with inflaton field, an alternative to cosmological constant for explanation of the late time accelerated expansion is a dynamical scalar field with infinitesimal energy density, called quintessence, which its slow-rolling evolution at the late time can accelerate the universe \cite{Copeland:1997et}.
+The second accelerating era is the late time acceleration, discovered in 1998 \cite{Riess:1998cb}.
+The most accepted premise for explaining this discovery is the dark energy (DE) theory.
+In this theory, dark energy is assumed as an unknown form of energy responsible for the presently observed acceleration of the galaxies.
+The dark energy would need to be very homogeneous and very low-density.
+It also has negative pressure.
+There are two general proposals for dark energy.
+The first is the cosmological constant, $\Lambda$, added to the Einstein equation.
+This constant represents a constant energy density filling space homogeneously.
+Indeed, this proposal leads to Lambda cold dark matter ($\Lambda$CDM) cosmological model, which has excellent agreement with the cosmological data \cite{Aghanim:2018eyx}.
+Following the exotic nature of dark energy, a second DE scenario has been proposed as a dynamical scalar field with infinitesimal energy density, called quintessence, which its slow-roll evolution at the late time can accelerate the universe \cite{Copeland:1997et}.
 This scalar field avoids the extreme fine-tuning of the cosmological constant \cite{Tsujikawa:2013fta}.
-Although, $\Lambda$CDM model with dark energy equation of state $\omega_{\Lambda}=-1$ satisfies the cosmological data very well and we may not need any other explanation for dark energy, but if future cosmological experiments show a deviation from $\omega_{\Lambda}=-1$ for dark energy equation of state, then quintessence may help us to explain this deviation \cite{Akrami:2017cir}.
+Although, $\Lambda$CDM model with dark energy equation of state $\omega_{\Lambda}=-1$ satisfies the cosmological data very well without invoking any other explanation for dark energy, if future cosmological experiments show a deviation from $\omega_{\Lambda}=-1$, then quintessence may help to explain this deviation \cite{Akrami:2017cir}.